knightazura/ghost-sdk/Using-Ghost-as-an-NPM-module.md

 ### Mount Ghost on a subdirectory

-Ghost's default `index.js` uses this to add subdirectory support.
+Ghost's default `index.js` uses this feature to add subdirectory support to Ghost.
 It is possible to create a parent express instance, call `.use` to add your own middleware and configuration, and then tell the `ghostServer` to start Ghost with your new parent app.

 ```
 var ghost = require('ghost'),